Analyzing Areas of Influence in ArcGIS Pro

 Using a box plot chart we can see whether the incidence rates tend to be lower, higher, or around the same.
 Each bar in the quartile plot is divided into four parts.
 The outsides of the whiskers show the highest and lowest values, while the thick bar in the middle shows the middle 50% of the values.
 If one bar is generally higher than the other, this means the values are generally higher.

-- In the Contents pane, click on the layer created with the join, and in the Feature Layer -> Data tab, select Create Chart -> Box Plot.
+- In the Contents pane, select the layer created with the join, and in the Feature Layer -> Data tab, select Create Chart -> Box Plot.

 - Select the variable you are analyzing.
 For this example it is lung cancer incidence.